Shed Hunting: One of Our Favorite Things — Ted Turner Reserves

 Photo by Sean Fitzgerald

 Scientific studies show that spending time in nature makes us healthier and happier.
-The opportunities to explore and enjoy abundant nature is one of the best things about working at Vermejo for many of the employees.
+For many employees, the opportunities to explore and enjoy abundant wilderness landscapes are among the best things about working at Vermejo.
 In March and April, shed hunting becomes one of the residents’ favorite ways to connect with nature.

 “You’re out there getting a hike and some exercise and finding a shed is a bonus,” Todd said.
 He and his girlfriend, Sonja, have lived and worked at Vermejo for several seasons.
 The couple can be tough to find on their days off because they love to explore the vast wilderness of Vermejo.